News and Children

-No. 67; Updated February 2013
+No. 67; Updated January 2019

 Children often see or hear the news many times a day through television, radio, newspapers, magazines, and the Internet.
 Seeing and hearing about local and world events, such as natural disasters, catastrophic events, and crime reports, may cause children to experience stress, anxiety, and fears.

-- television channels broadcasting live events as they are unfolding, in "real time"
+- Television channels broadcasting live events as they are unfolding, in "real time"

-- increased reporting of the details of the private lives of public figures and role models
+- Increased reporting of the details of the private lives of public figures and role models

-- pressure to get news to the public as part of the competitive nature of the entertainment industry
+- Pressure to get news to the public as part of the competitive nature of the entertainment industry

 For example, statistics report a decrease in the incidence of crime, yet, the reporting of crime in the news has increased 240%.
 Local news shows often lead with or break into programming to announce crime reports and devote as much as 30% of the broadcast time to detailed crime reporting.

-The possible negative effects of news can be lessened by parents, teachers, or other adults by watching the news with the child and talking about what has been seen or heard.
+The possible negative effects of news can be lessened by parents, teachers, or other adults watching the news with the child and talking about what has been seen or heard.
 The child's age, maturity, developmental level, life experiences, and vulnerabilities should guide how much and what kind of news the child watches.

 Guidelines for minimizing the negative effects of watching the news include:

-- monitor the amount of time your child watches news shows
+- Monitor the amount of time your child watches news shows.

-- make sure you have adequate time and a quiet place to talk if you anticipate that the news is going to be troubling or upsetting to the child
+- Make sure you have adequate time and a quiet place to talk if you anticipate that the news is going to be troubling or upsetting to the child.

-- watch the news with your child
+- Watch the news with your child.

-- ask the child what he/she has heard and what questions he/she may have
+- Ask the child what he/she has heard and what questions he/she may have.

-- provide reassurance regarding his/her own safety in simple words emphasizing that you are going to be there to keep him/her safe
+- Provide reassurance regarding his/her own safety in simple words, emphasizing that you are going to be there to keep him/her safe.

 Parents should remember that it is important to talk to the child or adolescent about what he/she has seen or heard.
 This allows parents to lessen the potential negative effects of the news and to discuss their own ideas and values.
-While children cannot be completely protected from outside events, parents can help them feel safe and help them to better understand the world around them.
+While children cannot be completely protected from outside events, parents can help them feel safe and help them better understand the world around them.